 HD Radio is not the same as satellite radio.
 Rather, it's an improvement to terrestrial AM and FM radio.
 Satellite radio, on the other hand, is an alternative to broadcast radio, in the same way that cable or satellite TV are alternatives to broadcast television.
 Even if you do have satellite radio, there are often times when you want to listen to your local station — and that's where HD Radio comes in.

 Hear it for yourself

-If you want to join the digital radio world, it'll mean spending a little more for a new HD Radio compatible car stereo system or a home stereo HD Radio component than for comparable systems without the HD Radio option.
+If you want to join the digital radio world, it'll mean spending a little more for a new car stereo or a home stereo with an HD Radio tuner than for comparable systems without the HD Radio option.
 But prices continue to decrease as more manufacturers enter the HD Radio receiver market.
 HD Radio receivers are being offered as optional equipment in an increasing number of new automobiles.